YirimS/reading-notes/201_reading_notes/class_03.md

 }

 else {
-  encoutage();
+  encourage();
 }

 You can also use loops which check conditions.
 There are three different types of loops.

-  * For Lops
+  * For Loops
     - Used for running code a specific number of times.
 In for loops the condition is usually a counter which tells how many times a loop should run.

   * While Loops
     - you use a while loop if you are not sure how many times the code should run.  the condition can be something other than a counter.

   * Do while Loops
-    - This loop is very simular to the wwhile loop, the only difference is that they will always run statements in the curly brackets
+    - This loop is very simular to the while loop, the only difference is that they will always run statements in the curly brackets